Joshua Oyinlola

-Joshua Sunday Oyinlola is an Anglican bishop in Nigeria.
-He is Bishop of Irele-Eseodo in the Anglican Province of Ondo.
+Joshua Sunday Oyinlola, MTh, DD is an Anglican bishop in Nigeria.
+He was Bishop of the Anglican Diocese of Irele-Eseodo in the Anglican Province of Ondo.
 He was elected as bishop in 2019.
+He retired on July 20, 2025 to Akure in Ondo State.

-He was consecrated Bishop of Irele-Eseodo in April 2019 at St David's Anglican Cathedral Church, Ijomu, Akure, by the Primate of All Nigeria, Nicholas Okoh.
+He was consecrated Bishop of Irele-Eseodo in March 29, 2019 at St David's Anglican Cathedral Church, Ijomu, Akure, by the Primate of All Nigeria, Nicholas Okoh.
+He was enthroned on April 9, 2019 in the Cathedral of St. Andrew's, Ode-Irele.